Internet privacy: European General Data Protection Regulation

 As of June 2020, typical cookie implementations are not compliant with this regulation, and other practices such as device fingerprinting, cross-website-logins or 3rd-party requests are typically not disclosed, even though many opinions consider such methods in the scope of the GDPR.
 The reason for this controversy is the ePrivacy-Directive 2009/136/EC which is still unchanged in force.
 An updated version of this directive, formulated as ePrivacy Regulation, shall enlarge the scope from cookies only to any type of tracking method.
 It shall furthermore cover any kind of electronic communication channels such as Skype or WhatsApp.
-The new ePrivacy-Regulation was planned to come into force alongside the GDPR, but as of July 2020, it was still under review.
+The new ePrivacy Regulation was planned to come into force alongside the GDPR, but as of July 2020, it was still under review.
 Some people assume that lobbying is the reason for this massive delay.

 Irrespective of the pending ePrivacy-Regulation, the European High Court decided in October 2019 (case C-673/17) that the current law is not fulfilled if the disclosed information in the cookie disclaimer is imprecise, or if the consent checkbox is pre-checked.
-Consequently, many cookie disclaimers that were in use at that time were confirmed to be incompliant with the current data protection laws.
+Consequently, many cookie disclaimers that were in use at that time were confirmed to be non-compliant with the current data protection laws.
 However, even this high court judgment only refers to cookies and not to other tracking methods.